Anza-Borrego Desert Filming Location San Diego

 • Air Compressors: Keep “canned air” or a battery-powered blower on the camera truck.
 Clean the gear religiously every night.

-• La Casa del Zorro: High-end, classic resort—perfect for “talent” and clients.
+• La Casa del Zorro: High-end, classic resort—perfect for “talent” and clients who need luxury in the middle of the arid landscape.

-• Palm Canyon Hotel & RV Resort: Great for “crew” housing and has vintage trailers for a Western vibe.
+• Palm Canyon Hotel & RV Resort: Great for “crew” housing and has vintage trailers that can double as a Western-themed backdrop.

 “If you’re shooting in Anza-Borrego, ask the Park Monitor about ‘The Slot’.
 It’s a narrow siltstone canyon that looks like Utah or Arizona but is only 90 minutes from San Diego.
 Also, remind your crew that there is zero cell service once you drop down the Banner Grade—satellite phones or high-powered walkies are a must for safety.”